How to Change Your Mouse Speed in Windows 10

 As with most user settings in Windows 10, there are a couple of different ways to get at your mouse settings.
 The easiest way, in my opinion, is to type the word “mouse” in the search box of the taskbar and hit return.
 This will bring up the top-level Mouse settings dialog.

 To tell the truth, this is one of the more bizarre dialogs in the Windows settings universe.
-It provides you with the ability to modify four mouse settings.
-At this top-level dialog, you can change which button you want to use as your primary button (useful for left-handers, mainly), how many lines at a time the mouse wheel will scroll, and whether inactive windows will scroll when you hover over them.
+It provides you with the ability to modify four mouse settings – so you’d expect to control the really critical stuff here, right?
+Nope.
+In this dialog you can change which button you want to use as your primary button (useful for left-handers, mainly, and something that will get set once and then never touched again on most computers), your cursor’s speed, how many lines at a time the mouse wheel will scroll, and whether inactive windows will scroll when you hover over them.

 So how do you get to the good stuff?
 Simple – over on the right hand side, click “Additional mouse options,” and behold, the actual and real mouse control panel will appear.